 Also an organist and harpsichordist, Masaaki Suzuki recently recorded Bach’s solo works for both instruments.
-Born in Kobe, Japan, Masaaki Suzuki graduated from the Tokyo University of Fine Arts and Music with a degree in composition and organ performance, and went on to study harpsichord and organ at the Sweelinck Conservatory in Amsterdam under Ton Koopman and Piet Kee.
-Founder and professor emeritus of Tokyo University of the Arts’s early music department, from 2009 until 2013 he served on the choral conducting faculty at the Yale School of Music and Yale Institute of Sacred Music, as well as the conductor of the Yale Schola Cantorum.
+Born in Kobe, Japan, he graduated from Tokyo University of Fine Arts and Music with a degree in composition and organ performance, and went on to study at Amsterdam’s Sweelinck Conservatory under Ton Koopman and Piet Kee.
+Founder and professor emeritus of Tokyo University of the Arts’s early music department, from 2009 until 2013 he served on the choral conducting faculty at the Yale School of Music and Yale Institute of Sacred Music, where he remains principal guest conductor of Yale Schola Cantorum.
 He is the recipient of the Leipzig Bach Medal (2012), Royal Academy of Music Bach Prize (2013), and Germany’s Das Verdienstkreuz am Bande des Verdienstordens der Bundesrepublik (2001).